🇮🇹

 Money-saving tips for Rome airports

-Avoid unlicensed taxis: Rome has a fixed taxi fare of €50 from Fiumicino and €31 from Ciampino to central Rome (within the Aurelian Walls).
+Avoid unlicensed taxis: Rome has a fixed taxi fare of €55 from Fiumicino and €31 from Ciampino to central Rome (within the Aurelian Walls).
 Insist on the meter or the fixed fare — some drivers will try to negotiate higher.

 Leonardo Express hack: Buy tickets at the Trenitalia machines (not from touts outside).
 The €14 fare is fixed and doesn't change with advance booking.

 Groups of 3+: A pre-booked sedan from Fiumicino (€45–60) is cheaper per person than Leonardo Express tickets (€14 × 3 = €42) plus a taxi from Termini to your hotel (€10–15).
+For exactly four travellers the train narrows the gap: Trenitalia sells a mini-group fare of €40 for four, and one child aged 4–11 travels free with a paying adult, with under-4s free in any case.

 Rome city tax: Remember that Rome charges a tourist tax (€3.50–7/night) — this is separate from transport costs and is paid at your hotel.